Phil Amicone: Career

-As Deputy Mayor he was involved in all phases of the city’s redevelopment.
+As Deputy Mayor he was involved in all phases of the city's redevelopment.
 He was also responsible for the day-to-day operations of the city departments.

 Prior to becoming Deputy Mayor of Yonkers, Amicone was Commissioner of the Department of Building for the City of White Plains.
 Before his employment in White Plains, he worked for The Port Authority of NY & NJ and the United States Environmental Protection Agency.

 Amicone is a licensed Professional Engineer.
 He was awarded a Bachelor of Civil Engineering in 1971 from Manhattan College and a Masters of Civil Engineering from New York University.

 In 1970, he married Kay Terry.
 They have three sons: Joseph, Brendan and Matthew.
 They are also the grandparents of their first grandchild, Julia Kaylin Amicone.

 As mayor, he was a member of the Mayors Against Illegal Guns Coalition, a bi-partisan group with a stated goal of "making the public safer by getting illegal guns off the streets."
 The Coalition is co-chaired by Boston Mayor Thomas Menino and New York City Mayor Michael Bloomberg.

 Additionally as Mayor, Amicone spearheaded two major developments in Yonkers - the Yonkers Downtown Projects, and the Ridge Hill project.

 Under the Yonkers Downtown Project, Amicone introduced a three-pronged plan that would bring more than 3,500 apartments, almost 4,000 parking spaces and more than 4.5 million square feet of new construction to downtown Yonkers.
-In November of 2011, after many years of organizing, waters began to flow above ground in downtown Yonkers for the first time in 90 years.
+In November 2011, after many years of organizing, waters began to flow above ground in downtown Yonkers for the first time in 90 years.